sumeetparekh94/geo-sat/README.md

 #### Commands to Run the two drivers

-Open up a terminal and run the following commands.
+Open up a terminal and using _cd src_ command change directory to _src_.

 Run pre_processing_driver: